 So what does this actually mean for franchisors selling new businesses, or the resale of existing franchises?

-If a franchisor wishes to sell a brand new franchise with no current business, then they can do so themselves without breaching the Act.
+If a franchisor wishes to sell a brand new franchise with no current business (known as a greenfield business), then they can do so themselves without breaching the Act.
 The key aspect here is that the franchisor must be selling the franchise on its own behalf and not acting on behalf of someone else.
 If that franchisor appoints an agent (such as a broker or consultant) then the agent must be licensed under the Act as the work carried out by the agent would fall within the definition of ‘real estate agency work or agency work.’

 Placing a recruitment advert on behalf of a franchisor, or being first point of contact for potential buyers, or advising the franchisor on recruitment strategies or selection procedures, should not breach the Act.
-However, if someone takes a fee or commission on the successful sale of a new franchise then that surely would.
+However, it would likely breach the Act if someone takes a fee or commission on the successful sale of a new franchise.
 In other words, if any third party is contracted to sell a business and there is a success fee by way of commission or fee then in my opinion that would be deemed to be ‘real estate agency work.’

 If there is an existing franchised business and the outgoing franchisee wishes to sell it to a third party (who would be the incoming franchisee), then they can try to sell their own business by way of private sale.
 That should not breach the Act, because the franchisee is not going to pay a commission to himself or herself.